adamggibbs/slide-puzzle-solver/README.md

     with different shuffles

 #### Output Files for Non-Pruning Solutions
-    - Output for non-pruning solutions include sequential, parallel, and parallel sequential solutions
+    - Output for non-pruning solutions include sequential, parallel, and parallel tree solutions
     - 3x3Output files include shuffles of 100 and 1000
     - 4x4Output files include shuffles of 30 and 40